chloe-trn/audio-frequency-visualizer/README.md

 ### Color Theme Selection
 ![Colot Theme Selection](./read-me-images/color-selection.png)
 * There are 3 gradient color theme selections, that will apply to the audio bars and audio player controls.

-## Future Work
-* Load more songs and theme choices, potentially incorporate a database.
-* Add option for user to upload their own audio.